 We use broth and you can adjust this to match what you are making.
 If you don't want a meat broth, you can use vegetable broth.
 If you are making beef, use a beef broth.
 We used beef in the recipe, but it is very flexible.

 For our spices, we used fresh herbs from the garden.
 We will be drying some for use all winter as well.
 I do understand that lavender can be difficult to find if you do not have a plant, so it is optional and they will still be good.
 The rosemary and basil can be dried if you do not have fresh.
+You can change the spices up a bit too, this is a base for how they are cooked.

 I put the spices in just like this, the whole sprig of lavender and a whole sprig of rosemary.
 I used 15 leaves of basil.
 The purple is also basil, we have both regular and purple basil.
 The taste is similar and either will work out.